mtlynch/show-and-tell-code-of-conduct/index.md

 # Code of Conduct

-The Indie Hackers (IH) meetups are community events to facilitate networking and collaboration IH community.
+The Show & Tell meetups facilitate networking and collaboration within the indie founder community.

-We value the participation of each member of the IH community and want all attendees to have an enjoyable, fulfilling experience.
+We value the participation of each member of Show & Tell and want all attendees to have an enjoyable, fulfilling experience.
 All attendees are expected to show respect and courtesy to others throughout the meetup.

-Everyone who participates in an Indie Hackers meetup event must adhere to the following Code of Conduct.
+Everyone who participates in an Show & Tell meetup event must adhere to the following Code of Conduct.
 Organizers will enforce this code throughout the event.

 ## Our standards

-Indie Hackers is dedicated to providing a positive event experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, ethnicity, nationality, race, or religion (or lack thereof), education, or socio-economic status.
+Show & Tell is dedicated to providing a positive event experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, ethnicity, nationality, race, or religion (or lack thereof), education, or socio-economic status.

 Examples of behavior that contributes to creating a positive environment include: